jeffgregx2/ESPHomeCN105/pcb_assembly/README.md

 ![PCB Layout Diagram](/images/PCB-layout.png)

 ## Fabrication
-Fabrication can be accomplished using whichever fabricator you wish.
-Given the very small number of boards I wanted (5), I chose [PCBWay](https://www.pcbway.com/project/shareproject/Mitsubishi_ESPHome_CN105_Microcontroller_kicad_pcb_b5b72995.html).
-This link will simplify creation of the V1.1 project board if you want to make one yourself.
+PCB Manufacturing can be accomplished using whichever fabricator you wish.
+For convenience, a [PCBWay](https://www.pcbway.com/project/shareproject/Mitsubishi_ESPHome_CN105_Microcontroller_kicad_pcb_b5b72995.html)

-Alternatively, you can use whatever fabricator you want and build the board yourself using the following [Gerber files](/pcb_assembly/gerber).
+project has been created that makes creating the PCB basically one click at PCBWay.
+You can also allow download of all gerber files, etc. in case you want to use a different vendor.

+A copy of all files also exists here: [Gerber files](/pcb_assembly/gerber).
+These should be identical to the ones at PCBWay - they are insurance in case something happens to the PCBWay community site.
+If you notice any discrepancy please let me know.

+The supplied gerber files should be portable to any manufacturer not just PCBWay.
+Please ensure you are using V1.1 (or later if one exists) - V1.0 had a tracing issue on the I2C port.

 ### Parts lists
 |Qty|Part Desc.|Link|